-“Nirvana has used that copyright-protected design and logo continuously since 1992 to identify its music,” reads a statement obtained by Forbes, which goes on to call Jacobs' behavior "oppressive, fraudulent, and malicious."
+When the suit was first reported, representatives of the band wrote in a statement obtained by Forbes, “Nirvana has used that copyright-protected design and logo continuously since 1992 to identify its music," calling Jacobs' behavior "oppressive, fraudulent, and malicious."

-Now discover the origins of the smiley face and how it became a counter-cultural symbol.
+For more on the classic, pre-Nirvana smiley face logo, read how it became a counter-cultural symbol here.